Special economic zones of China: Overseas SEZs

-Long-term effects and criticism
+Long-term effects

 Deng described China's SEZs as "social and economic laboratories where foreign technologies and managerial skills could be observed", including in the development of manufacturing technology, a private real estate market, and management techniques.

 Many scholars argue that SEZs played a decisive role in the development of China and the success of communism as implemented in China.
 Since their inception, SEZs have contributed 22% of China's GDP, 45% of total national foreign direct investment, and 60% of exports.
 SEZs are estimated to have created over 30 million jobs, increased the income of participating farmers by 30%, and accelerated industrialization, agricultural modernization, and urbanization.

 SEZs became destinations for workers from across southern and southwest China, particularly younger women who could earn significantly more for factory work than they could earn in their hometowns.

 A 2022 study in the American Economic Journal found that SEZs in China led to increased human capital investment with improved educational outcomes.

 China has seen some benefits from SEZs through foreign enterprises bringing in expertise, technology, and equipment.
 In turn, private firms have benefitted from cheaper labour, a business-friendly environment, robust infrastructure, and China's large domestic market.
 Despite these changes, many scholars have taken issues with SEZs often involving policy prioritizing the short-term gains, encompassing a limited number of industries, and lack of entrepreneurial promotion are pointed out by critics of the SEZs.
 Others, like Gopalakrishnan, say that "left out of the picture are inequities in development, arable land loss, real estate speculation and labour violence", as well as significant transparency problems in bureaucracy.